KQM-git/TCL/characters/cryo/rosaria.md

 {% tab title="Passive" %}
 ### **Night Walk**

 At night \(18:00-6:00\), increases the Movement Speed of your own party members by 10%.
 Does not take effect in Domains, Trounce Domains, or Spiral Abyss.
 Not stackable with Passive Talents that provide the exact same effect.
-* The passive also doesn't work in the Serenitea Pot.
+* The passive does not work in the Serenitea Pot.
 {% endtab %}

 {% tab title="Ascension 1" %}
 ### **Regina Probationum**

-When Rosaria strikes an opponent from behind using **Ravaging Confession**, Rosaria's CRIT RATE increases by 12% for 5s.
+When Rosaria strikes an opponent from behind using **Ravaging Confession**, Rosaria's CRIT Rate increases by 12% for 5s.

 **Notes**
 * Either damage instance of **Ravaging Confession** can trigger this passive.
-* This CRIT RATE increase shows up in her stat screen, meaning it can be snapshotted by her A4, **Shadow Samaritan**, and included in the CRIT RATE sharing.
+* This CRIT Rate increase shows up in her stat screen, meaning it can be snapshotted by her A4, **Shadow Samaritan**, and included in the CRIT RATE sharing.
-* Rosaria doesn't gain the CRIT RATE bonus unless the use of **Ravaging Confession** lands her behind the enemy.
+* Rosaria doesn't gain the CRIT Rate bonus unless the use of **Ravaging Confession** lands her behind the enemy.
-  * If Rosaria starts her skill behind an enemy, but that enemy turns around to face her before the two hits, she won't get the CRIT RATE bonus.
+  * If Rosaria starts her skill behind an enemy, but that enemy turns around to face her before the two hits, she won't get the CRIT Rate bonus.
   * For enemies who don’t have visual distinction between front and behind, Rosaria can still activate her A1 by hitting them from certain angles.

 {% endtab %}